IoT Gateway-The Best Guide to its Working

-The IoT gateway improves response time and minimizes network transmission costs.
+The IoT gateway improves response time and minimizes internet dependency.
 It is a link between IoT devices and the cloud.

 Table of Contents

-IoT devices need an IoT gateway that serves as a central hub for communication with external networks and to transmit and receive data from the cloud.
+When several IoT devices are installed in an area , then these IoT devices need an IoT gateway that serves as a central hub for communication between IoT nodes and application.
+IoT gateway is used in middle to transmit and receive data from the cloud.

 If you see, a lot happens at ground level in the IoT.
-Devices communicate with each other over a network; devices communicate with the cloud; and vice versa.
+Several number of devices communicate their data to the gateway over a network; the gateway communicate with the cloud; and vice versa.
 Managing all these processes can be overwhelming sometimes.
 But the Internet of Things gateway can solve it.

 Let’s find out how.

-We always say the Internet of Things (IoT) is a network of interconnected devices that collect and exchange data with each other and the cloud over the Internet.
+We always say the Internet of Things (IoT) is a network of interconnected devices that collect and exchange data with the cloud over the Internet.

 Now, in the middle of this complex interconnected network stands the IoT gateway, to make the communication flow less complex.

-An IoT gateway is a compact-sized physical device that transmits information from IoT devices to the cloud.
-Thus bridging the gap between IoT devices and servers.
+An IoT gateway is a physical device that transmits information from IoT devices to the cloud.
+Thus, bridging the gap between IoT devices and servers.

 Hence, the IoT gateway also summarizes and aggregates the data received from numerous IoT devices to reduce the volume of the data and then forward it to the cloud.